adobebc/web-apps-sdk/sdk/doc-static/index.md

 ## License

-Copyright (c) 2014 Adobe Systems Incorporated.
+Copyright © 2016 Adobe.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),